archesproject/arches-lingo/README.md

 ### Future Releases

+- SPARQL endpoint for querying thesauri and their terms
 - Support for splitting and merging concepts within thesauri
 - Saved searches and search results for managing lists of terms
 - A "candidate scheme" for managing terms before they are added to a thesaurus